BrandanKeen/hurricane-field-analysis/README.md

 - Rainfall rates and total accumulations
 - Temperature and dewpoint trends

-The observations captured are documented through detailed plots for each intercepted storm event, presented below chronologically with the most recent hurricane first.
+The observations captured are documented through detailed plots for each intercepted storm, presented below chronologically with the most recent hurricane first.

 ---